fbpx

 FacebookTwitterWhatsApp

-As the title suggest this novel takes place over three cities; London, Cape Town and Johannesburg.
+As the title suggest this novel takes place in three cities; London, Cape Town and Johannesburg.
 The story follows Germaine Spencer a British woman who is a lecturer and a ceramist and Martin O’Malley who is a black South African trying to make it as an Investment Banker in London.
 The two meet after Germaine is dared by her friend to talk to Martin.
-Martin is immediately enamored by Germaine.
+Martin is immediately enamoured by Germaine.

 At the beginning of the book, Germaine Spencer tells us that her 13-year-old son is dead by suicide.
 Why?